virtualgill/breakfast-bot/README.md

 Demo files for Amazon Lex showing challenges with Natural Language Understanding

 # Important
 This bot is designed to show a not very good bot that was used as part of a presentation demo on the limitations of natural language understanding.
+The slides for this presentation are here: https://speakerdeck.com/virtualgill/natural-language-mis-understanding

 It lacks proper purpose and has deliberately haphard utterances.
 It is not hooked up to any fulfilments.